t2trg/2015-ietf94/t2trg-charter.md

 ## Name, organization

-The name Thing-to-Thing Research Group plays on a reminescence to the End-to-End Research Group, which accompanied the evolution of the Internet for its first three decades.
+The name Thing-to-Thing Research Group plays on a reminiscence to the End-to-End Research Group, which accompanied the evolution of the Internet for its first three decades.
 (The name is certainly not intended to literally exclude the communication of constrained nodes